Shopify/polaris/src/components/Select/README.md

 Options should:

-- Use “Select” as the text for a placeholder option, if present
+- Start with "Select" as a placeholder if there isn't a default option
 - Be listed alphabetically or in another logical order so merchants can easily find the option they need
 - Be written in sentence case (the first word capitalized, the rest lowercase) and avoid using commas or semicolons at the end of each option
 - Be clearly labelled based on what the option will do